-The Butterfly Bush, or Buddleia, are lush shrubs with blooms to which butterflies are famously drawn.
+The Butterfly Bush, or Buddleia, are lush shrub with blooms to which butterflies are famously drawn.
 They are easy to grow and low maintenance, with the tendency to spread rapidly.

 Hollyhocks have fall blooms, rich hues, and a large head which butterflies love.

-Lantana showcase vibrant colors on a plethora of tiny blooms.
+Lantana showcases vibrant colors on a plethora of tiny blooms.
 In addition to attracting butterflies, they are easy to grow and can withstand hot temperatures.